 I see that Joe uses the exclamation "by Joe".
-I suspect the influence of Count Felix von Luckner.
+I think most of them would be Luckner.
 No, I didn't remember his name.

-I read about him in the late fifties.
-However, I did remember Lowell Thomas' name.
-It was easy to check library catalogs online and get his name.
+The vanity author could identify easy to check library catalogs online and get his

 Yes, I read his Count Lückner The Sea Devil (1927) at a very early, corruptable age.
 Later on, reading more balanced books like The Kaiser's Pirates by John Walter (1994), I got a more interesting view.
 The bit about sailing a captured ship into Rio de Janeiro to buy more supplies, for example . . .